John Fabel: Career

 Fabel has founded several companies, NGOs, and initiatives, including the ecotrek company (which uses recycled polymer materials to create products), Qteros, a cellulosic biofuels company, and Community Vision, which worked with rural US communities on land-use planning and design.

 Fabel holds or is named on a number of patents ranging from structural engineering to microbial genomics.
 Fabel's work is held in the collection of several museums, including the Smithsonian.
 From 2001 to 2011 Fabel and his work were included in the "Invention at Play" exhibit at the National Museum of American History.

-Fabel is used as an example of a creative thinker in Daniel Pink’s book “A Whole New Mind” and in the booklet for the “Invention” Merit Badge of the Boy Scouts of America.
+Fabel is used as an example of a creative thinker in Daniel H. Pink's book “A Whole New Mind” and in the booklet for the “Invention” Merit Badge of the Boy Scouts of America.

-Fabel has contributed to the design and development of many products, from airships to backpacks.
-He has twice been the recipient of Backpacker Magazine’s “Editor’s Choice” award.
+Mr. Fabel has contributed to the design and development of many products, from airships to backpacks.
+He has twice been the recipient of Backpacker Magazine's “Editor's Choice” award.

 Fabel has founded the bicycle and materials development company Sylvan Cycles, which makes bicycles and other products from high-performance bio-composite materials, using low-carbon footprint manufacturing processes.
 Fabel has consulted on a number of ventures and initiatives.

 As an educator, Fabel has held positions and taught at Hampshire College, The University of Massachusetts Amherst, Marlboro College, and Amherst College.
 At the last of these, he taught innovation and entrepreneurial skills to both students and faculty.
 He is currently an Adjunct Assistant Professor in the School of Environmental Conservation at the University of Massachusetts Amherst.